1425 Black Champ Rd.

 • Your website should be easy to navigate.

 • If the customer can't get around the website, they'll shop elsewhere.
 Notice the easy to ready navigation on the upper-left of this page.
-(If you are an organization that gets donations from sponsors, that's fine, and sponsors shouldn't be confused with pay-per-click ads.)
+(If you are an organization that gets donations from sponsors, it's fine to list them, but sponsors shouldn't be confused with pay-per-click ads.)

 • Your website should be easy to read.